247f12/DAOs/README.md

 - Blogging is powered by [jekyll](https://jekyllrb.com/), more information about that on their site.

 ### Resources
-- The manifesto page is stored in the manifesto folder, edit the **index.md** file within the manifesto folder to change this page.
+- The resources page is stored in the resources folder, edit the **index.md** file within this folder to edit this page.

 ## Create your own pages